 New commute, new environment, new colleagues.
 How are you going to play it?
-Show up, concentrate in the work and your career, try not to get drawn into any conversations you can’t get out of?
+Show up, concentrate on the work, and your career, try not to get drawn into any conversations you can’t get out of?
 Or might you try to strike up some friendships in the workplace to help the time pass?

 Believe it or not, the second option may be best for your happiness, health, and career.
 It turns out that friendships in the workplace are actually a very good idea, and worth putting the ‘work’ into.

 Those difficult getting-to-know-you conversations and awkward moments by the office teapot are opportunities to exploit: not because you’re trying to make connections to advance your career, but because you work better and feel better when you consider the people with whom you share your workplace to be friends.

 They don’t have to become your BFF.
 You don’t even have to see them outside of the office.
 But there is a difference between a ‘work friend’ and ‘just somebody you work with.’
 Just by being there, the former can give you the confidence to rise to challenges and to rebound from setbacks.

 Less stress and less loneliness mean better health.
 Your fibrinogen levels will be lower, which means you’re less likely to have a heart attack or a stroke.
 Your cardiovascular system will run better.
 Less stress also means a better work performance, a clearer mind, better relationships outside of work.

 But how to turn those new colleagues into friends when you’re the fresher in the office?